phpearth/docs/interoperability/atom.md

 Atom truly is a magnificent editor worth taking a look.
 It has a huge community behind and it is open sourced.

-Make sure to read the [documentation](https://atom.io/docs) to get to know it in more details.

 ## See Also